brainlife/docs/docs/apps/product.md

 # `product.json`

-Your app can optionally generate a file named `product.json` to send information back to Brainlife.
+Your App can optionally generate a file named `product.json` to send information back to Brainlife.
 You can think of it as the opposite end of `config.json`.
-While `config.json` is used to send inputs and configuration from the user to your App, `product.json` will be loaded by Brainlife upon successful completion of your App to be stored in the internal databaase and can be used to relay information back to the submitter, or used to perform data aggregation across multiple datasets.
+While `config.json` is used to send inputs and configuration from the user to your App, `product.json` will be loaded by Brainlife upon successful completion of your App and information will be stored in the Brainlife's internal database.
+You can use `product.json` to relay information back to the App submitter, or used to perform data aggregation quickly across multiple subjects.

 !!! warning
     You should not store more than a few kilobytes of information on `product.json`.